 Based on what you see online, you might picture a completely deserted and beautiful Caribbean Beach where you and the flamingos frolic through the blue waters as fast friends.
 To this I say, sort of.

 This is a hotel beach, after all, and a large resort style hotel at that.
 It is not uncommon for it to become crowded as the day goes on.
-I’ve only visited during the week, so I cannot comment on if weekends are more crowded.
+I visited on a weekday, so I cannot comment on if weekends are more crowded.

 On the bright side, this island actually houses two neighboring beaches – Flamingo Beach and Iguana Beach.
 So even though Flamingo Beach is fairly small in reality, at least half of the guests will opt to sit on the other side.